panchoVG/RiseOfLongevity-PNAS2021/README.md

 # Demographic perspectives on the rise of longevity

 Supporting information for
-DEMOGRAPHIC PERSPECTIVES ON THE RISE OF LONGEVITY by
-James W. VAUPEL, Francisco VILLAVICENCIO, and Marie-Pier BERGERON-BOUCHER, published at
-Proceedings of the National Academy of Sciences of USA (PNAS) 118(9): e2019536118 (2021). https://doi.org/10.1073/pnas.2019536118.
+> Vaupel JW, Villavicencio F, Bergeron-Boucher MP (2021).
+Demographic perspectives on the rise of longevity. *Proceedings of the National Academy of Sciences of USA* 118(9): e2019536118.
+DOI: https://doi.org/10.1073/pnas.2019536118.

 This repository contains the following files and folders: